Chibougamau: Demographics

 In the 2021 Canadian census conducted by Statistics Canada, Chibougamau had a population of 7,233 living in 3190 of its 3,557 total private dwellings, a change of from its 2016 population of 7,504.
 With a land area of 694.87 km2, it had a population density of in 2021.

 The median age is 40.8, as opposed to 41.6 for all of Canada.
 French was the mother tongue of 92.5% of residents in 2021.
 The next most common mother tongues were English at 3.0%, followed by Cree-Innu languages at 1.6%.
 A small number (0.9%) reported both English and French as their first language.
 Additionally there were 0.2% who reported both French and a non-official language as their mother tongue.

 As of 2021, Indigenous peoples, primarily First Nations and some Métis, comprised 7.8% of the population and visible minorities contributed 3.9%.
 The largest visible minority groups in Chibougamau are Black (1.5%), Filipino (1.1%), and Arab (0.8%).
 The region is home to 555 recent immigrants (i.e. those arriving between 2016 and 2021).

 In 2021, 67.7% of the population identified as Catholic, while 22.8% said they had no religious affiliation.
 Pentecostals were the largest religious minority, at 1.3% of the population, while Muslims were the largest non-Christian religious minority, making up 0.8% of the population.

+Ethnicity

-Counting both single and multiple responses, the most commonly identified ethnocultural ancestries were:
+Counting both single and multiple responses, the most commonly identified ethnocultural ancestries were (percentages may total more than 100% due to rounding and multiple responses):